ryan-mcclue/musings/tower-of-knowledge.md

 OpenGL ES (Embedded Systems) is a subset
 Vulkan is low-level that more closely reflects how modern GPUs work

+RSA (Rivest-Shamir-Adleman) is asymmetric, i.e. public and private key.
+Much slower than AES AES (Advanced Encryption Standard) is symmetric, i.e. one key SHA (Secure Hash Algorithm) is one-way and produces a digest

+## Wireless
+Sound waves 20Hz-20kHz
+Ultrasonic are sound waves not audible by humans
+SONAR (Sound Navigation And Ranging) used in maritime as radio waves largely absorbed in seawater due to conductiveness

+RADAR (Radio Detecting And Ranging) adar transmit much faster than sonar more easily focused as longer wavelength to not bend around corners radio waves 10Hz - 300GHz (true radio would be FM radio) higher frequency means more information can be conveyed radio waves bounce off ionosphere (long range)

+microwaves make up majority of the spectrum of radio waves microwaves 300MHz - 300GHz (radar) divided into bands, e.g. C-band, L-band, etc.

+infrared waves 300GHz - 300THz (object detection)
+Heat is the motion of atoms, faster they move, more heat. approx. 50% of solar radiation, approx. 80% atmosphere is Nitrogen

+visible light
+LIDAR (Light Detection And Ranging)
+(lasers; weather dependent)
+higher accuracy and resolution than radar, lower range

+UV
+UVA has longer wavelength, associated with skin ageing UVB associated with skin burning
+UVB doesn't pass through glass, however UVA does
+SPF (Sun Protection Factor) is how many times longer it takes to burn than with no sunscreen.
+However, UV can still get through and sunscreen is water-resistant, not waterproof Melanoma is skin cancer that forms in melanocytes in skin that control pigment

+ionising x-rays

+ionising gamma-rays

 # Networks
 RFC (Request For Comments) documents contain technical specifications for Internet techologies, e.g. IP, UDP, etc.